 After my aunt started the divorce, my father was gleefully talking badly about my uncle, about how he was insane and ridiculous.
 My mother never said anything negative about anyone.
 It’s one of her rules and she lives by it.
 Everything I’ve heard is from my father.
 My uncle was fighting my aunt in the divorce.
 At some point, the division of all the furniture was complete, or nearly complete, and he suddenly changed his mind.
 He suddenly demanded a cupboard or closet from the living room, or something.
 Not only that, he demanded to have a spare tire.
 God knows why.
 He demanded to have things that had little monetary value, and my father scoffed at him for that.
 I think perhaps some of the things my uncle suddenly demanded, were actually objects that my aunt wanted to have.
 I vaguely remember that the cupboard was a family heirloom of my aunt, but I could be mistaken.
 I have a feeling my uncle was busy trying to avoid my aunt from getting anything of emotional value.
 But then he wanted a spare tire… I don’t know.

 The divorce dragged on and on and at some point the lawyer or mediator finally got him to sign.
 But then, the man had to find his own place to live, and found a small apartment.
 Too small, so he dumped a lot of his possessions at our house.
 My mother always wants to be kind to people, she works off some sort of social script: She felt she had to take sides with her brother, that’s “just what you do”.
 So, this was fuel for my dad to relentlessly complain and mock the worthless junk that my uncle had stored at our house.
 At some point my father angrily threw out my uncle’s possessions.
 My uncle wasn’t picking them up and my father didn’t see any value in any of it.
 He was seemingly insulted that he ‘had’ to store other people’s stuff.
+I am not sure if my uncle was asked to pick up his stuff.
+In my memory, he wasn’t and my father threw it out without talking about it.
 It was taking up valuable space and that was that.

 Then, my father came home with a juicy piece of gossip.
 His eyes were shining as he divulged his new gem of information about my uncle: My uncle was insane!
 My uncle had apparently been flashing in the park (potloodventen) when he was younger, he had been admitted to a mental hospital before his marriage.
 And my aunt hadn’t even known!!!
 Also, my uncle was stalking my aunt and her kids.
 He was driving through the street, harassing them.
 My father acted like it was a really horrible thing that was happening to my aunt, but you could feel he delighted in all this drama.
 It was something to gossip about!